mbenguosta-inner-source/DevOps-Course/Cloud/Lab.md

 In the ``` output.tf ``` retrieve cluster name and id <br>

 Add a ``` clusters.tf ``` file in the root directory and add  two ``` kub-module ``` implementations to create ``` cluster1 ``` and ``` cluster2 ```<br><br><br>

+You can use terratest to test your modules

 ## Submit your job with the following gForm <br>